trinodb/trino/docs/src/main/sphinx/connector/sqlserver.rst

 Configuration
 -------------

-The connector can query a single database on an SQL server instance.
+The connector can query a single database on a given SQL Server instance.
 Create a catalog properties file that specifies the SQL server connector by setting the ``connector.name`` to ``sqlserver``.

 For example, to access a database as ``sqlserver``, create the file